 You can optionally add voicemail to your incoming line(s).
 You have to sign up for it but it doesn’t cost anything additional.

 You need to set up E911 service on your outgoing line(s) so if you dial 911 they will have your address.
 You’ll get walked through the process when you sign up; be sure to follow all the steps as indicated and to check that you get an email saying that your E911 service is active.
 You don’t want to find out it’s not working when your house is on fire.
 Be aware that E911 services discourage “test” calls.

-Start with a new phone number to use while testing.
+Start with a new phone number to use for testing, while keeping your old service and number.
 When you’re sure you want to commit, you can have your existing number “ported” to the new service.

 Setting up your Callcentric Service

-Go ahead and sign up for an account, and add both incoming and outgoing service.
+Presumably you’ve already signed up for an account; now add both incoming and outgoing pay-per-minute service.
 Spend some time looking through the Callcentric website, but don’t worry if much of it is confusing.
 We’ll explain what you need to know later on, and there’s much you don’t need to know.

 At this point you’ll have an account name and password, a Callcentric account number which looks like a phone number with a “777” area code, and a new phone number.
 Write it all down and don’t lose it.